baosystems/dhis2-centos/README.md

 # About

-Install PostgreSQL, Tomcat, Nginx, and DHIS 2.30 on CentOS 7.
+Install PostgreSQL, Tomcat, Nginx, and DHIS2 on CentOS 7.

 # _WARNING_